 Changing the world is the only fit work for a grown man

 The biography of Howard Luck Gossage, 'the most unemployable copywriter in San Francisco'.
 He stuck two fingers up at Madison Avenue and changed the industry by doing so, predicted interactive advertising (in the 50s), founded Friends of the Earth, and came out with my favourite quote on advertising: 'Advertising is far too valuable a commodity to waste on purely commercial clients.
 It is at its best when used to change society for the better."

 I was lucky enough to work with Steve three times in my career.
 The knowledge he passed on to us at Ogilvy and HTW was priceless.
 Which makes £15 for this book the best money you could spend on your creative career.
 It has all you need to know on developing award-winning work, along with invaluable advice on running projects and managing clients.

 In Pursuit of Silence

 What can a book on silence have to do with creativity?
 A lot.
 The dynamics of an open-plan office can affect our ability to think clearly.
 This book is a fascinating exploration of the many facets of silence, and why it's so important to humans.
-From clear thinking, to sleeping well, the kind of sounds that trigger aggression and even the impact of loudmouth extroverts the author reveals the essential role that silence plays in our lives.
+From clear thinking, to sleeping well, the sounds that trigger aggressive responses and the impact of loud extroverts, the author reveals the essential role that silence plays in our lives.